learn-anything/command-line-tools/README.md

 - [as-tree](https://github.com/jez/as-tree) - Print a list of paths as a tree of paths.
 - [wifi-password](https://github.com/bradyjoslin/wifi-password) - Quickly share Wi-Fi connection info.
 - [delta](https://github.com/dandavison/delta) - Syntax-highlighter for git and diff output.
+- [fzz](https://github.com/mrnugget/fzz) - Allows you to change the input of a single command interactively.

 ## Related